Selling on Amazon

 When getting started on Amazon, the key is to get compelling product information in front of purchase-ready consumers — without causing channel conflict.
 From preparing retailer networks to ensuring data feeds are accurate, all brands should address several essential elements from the start:

 - Register your brand — If you’re the brand owner, register it immediately in the Amazon Brand Registry.
-It will help reduce any complications, protect your products from unauthorized sellers, and open up other programs for you like Sponsored Brands and Stores.
+It will help reduce any complications, protect your products from unauthorised sellers, and open up other programs for you like Sponsored Brands and Stores.

 - Address your retailer network — Communication is key, and managing the expectations of every retailer who sells your products is important, especially if you have other retailers selling your products on Amazon.
 You don’t want to get into pricing wars with your own sellers and ultimately hurt your brand.